VachaLab/qq-manual/src/standard_job.md

 If you requested the job to run in the input directory (by submitting with `--workdir=input_dir` or the equivalent `--workdir=job_dir`), the input directory is used directly as the working directory, and no additional setup is required.

-If you requested the job to run on scratch (the default for PBS), a working directory is created inside your allocated scratch space, and **all files and directories in the input directory** are copied there — except for the qq info file and the "archive" directory (discussed [later](loop_job.md#archive-directory)).
-During submission, you can also specify files you explicitly do **not** want to copy to the working directory.
+If you requested the job to run on scratch (the default option for all environments), a working directory is created inside your allocated scratch space, and **all files and directories in the input directory** are copied there — except for the [qq runtime files](runtime_files.md) (`.qqinfo` and `.qqout`) and the "archive" directory if you are running a loop job (discussed [later](loop_job.md#archive-directory)).
+During submission, you can also specify additional files you explicitly do **not** want to copy to the working directory.

 Once the working directory is ready, qq updates the info file to mark the job state as `running`.
 Only then is your submitted script executed.

+> In all environments supported by qq, the working directory is placed on scratch storage by default.
+This is typically not only faster but also safer — qq generally recommends keeping the job execution environment separate from the input directory until the job finishes successfully.
+This ensures that, if something goes wrong, your original input data remain untouched — no matter what your executed script did.
+However, all qq-supported environments also allow you to use `--workdir=input_dir` if you prefer to run directly in the input directory.

 ## 3. Executing the script

-Your submitted script is then executed using `bash`.
+After preparing the working directory, submitted script is executed using `bash`.

-The script should exit with code `0` if everything ran successfully, or a non-zero code to indicate an error.
+The script should exit with code 0 if everything ran successfully, or a non-zero code to indicate an error.
 The exit code is passed back to qq, which sets the appropriate job state (`finished` for 0, `failed` for anything else).

 Standard output from your script is saved to a file named after your script with the `.out` extension.
 Standard error output is stored in a similar file with the `.err` extension.